Optimal Acceptance of Incompatible Kidneys: Structural Results

 where Note that $V(H+1,k,m)=0,~\forall k\in S_K, ~m\in S_M$.
 Moreover, the sequence of functions $\{V_{n}\}_{n\geq 0}$ recursively defined by the value iteration procedure given by

 $\forall h\in S_H,~m \in S_M,~k<K+1$, converges pointwise to $V$, starting from any bounded function $V_0$, where

 \end{defthm}

 $v(h)$ can be interpreted as the expected total discounted reward when the patient state is $h$.
-An optimal policy immediately follows from \eqref{bellman-dis}, because the first and second terms in the maximization correspond to $T$ and $W$, respectively.
-Note that the optimal policy may not be unique, since both $T$ and $W$ could be optimal actions at some $(h,k,m)$.
-Denote $A^*(h,k,m)$ the set of optimal actions at state $(h,k,m)$.
+Note that the optimal policy may not be unique, and denote $A^*(h,k,m)$ the set of optimal actions at state $(h,k,m)$.

-\Autoref{mono-hk-dis}, our main structural result, provides sufficient conditions to guarantee that the value function $V(h,k,m)$ is nonincreasing in both $h$ and $k$. \Autoref{mono-hk-dis} is intuitive: the patient overall benefit won't increase if the quality of the kidney offer or the patient health gets worse.
-First, we provide several intuitive assumptions and a preliminary result that are needed to establish \Autoref{mono-hk-dis}.
+\Cref{mono-hk-dis} provides sufficient conditions to guarantee that the value function $V(h,k,m)$ is nonincreasing in both $h$ and $k$. \Cref{mono-hk-dis} is intuitive: the patient overall benefit won't increase if the quality of the kidney offer or the patient state gets worse.
+First, we provide several intuitive assumptions and a preliminary result that are needed to establish \Cref{mono-hk-dis}.

 \begin{defassump} $r(h,k,m)$ is nonincreasing in any component with the other two fixed. \end{defassump}